AAV Confirmation With PCR, Sanger, and NGS: A Practical Validation Playbook

 How CD Genomics Supports AAV Confirmation Workflows

-CD Genomics provides sequencing and reporting options configured to support AAV confirmation workflows in research contexts (RUO).
-Teams can receive targeted amplicon or capture sequencing focused on junctions or hotspots, with references and parameters recorded for comparability.
-Learn more: CD Genomics.
+As an example of a neutral services pathway, CD Genomics provides sequencing and reporting options that can be configured to support AAV confirmation workflows in research contexts (RUO).
+In practical terms, teams can receive targeted amplicon or capture sequencing focused on junctions or hotspots, plus alignment excerpts and breakpoint-spanning visualizations, with references and parameters recorded so results remain comparable across runs.

 FAQ